akshaybahadur21/RabbitR0/README.md

-# Humane
+# Rabbit r0 🐰
-Open Source Humane Pin for humans
+A simple Rabbit r0 implementation for humans.